• Find a bachelor's degree

 The best schools for forensic science programs will provide students with not only the coursework they need, but labs, forensic science internships, experiential learning opportunities, and networking for the job market.

-Methodology: How We Ranked the Best Forensic Science Bachelor Degree Programs
+Methodology: How We Ranked the Top Forensic Science Colleges

 To rank the 15 Best Bachelor’s in Forensic Science Degree Programs, the Bachelor’s Degree Center started with programs accredited by the Forensic Science Education Programs Accreditation Commission (FEPAC).
 FEPAC is the foremost standard for forensic science education, so all of the programs featured in the ranking guarantee top-notch training.